Stress-Testing Emotional Support Models: Moving from Homogeneous to Diverse Help Seekers: Data Construction and Feature Formulation

 \subsubsection{Linguistic Feature Extraction}

-Linguistic features describe the measurable characteristics of the dialogue and are extracted using rule-based methods.
-These include the \textit{verbosity level} derived from seeker utterance length, the \textit{profanity flag} extracted using the \texttt{profanity-check} library, and the \textit{total dialogue turns level} derived from the total number of turns.
-Detailed extraction rules are provided in the Appendix~\ref{app:rule-based-ling-feature-tag}.
+Linguistic features describe the measurable characteristics of the dialogue and are extracted using rule-based methods: \textit{verbosity level} from seeker utterance length, \textit{profanity flag} via \texttt{profanity-check}, and \textit{total dialogue turns level} from turn count.
+Detailed extraction rules are in Appendix~\ref{app:rule-based-ling-feature-tag}.